jvavrik/Prime360.Core/README.md

 # Prime360.Core README

-Creating an open source LMS from the ground up.
+Creating an open source LMS from the ground up in baby steps.

 ## Features